uhucrew/bt-receiver-pcm5102a/README.md

 Well working bluetooth adapter with a nice display and volume control buttons.
 The quality is mean because of the SBC bluetooth codec.
 But all devices supports it.
 Better algorithms are not royalty free and it's a lot of work to implement aptX, AAC or similar.
 So I'm satisfied with this solution.

+Special feature of this implementation is the exponential nearly lossless volume control.
+The 16 bit samples received from bluetooth layer are multiplied with a 16 bit volume value.
+In turn we get a 32 bit scaled value which is sent without loss to the 32 bit DA converter.
+With this approach no information is lost especially with low volumes.
+The 16 bit volume factor is calculated with x^3 function.
+This function meets the human sense for loudness best in my opinion.

 ## hardware

 ESP32-WROOM-32 connected to SSD1306 128x64 display and PCM5102A breakout board, schematics as follows: